Click thumbnail on the right to DOWNLOAD film.

 overshadowed by one of those giant exressways which are raised above

-inside and were introduced to a gentle mannered man in his late 50s who owned the gallery.
+the city on tall thick columns and criss cross Tokyo.
+We went inside and were introduced to a gentle mannered man in his late 50s who owned the gallery.
 After

 some tea and getting to know each other he brought out a cardboard